valmir95/XtreamToVlc/README.md

 ### Installation manually

 If you don't want/can't use git, you can also simply download the repository as a zip.
 After you download it, unzip/extract the content to the desired folder.
-Open a command line inside of the repository folder (XtreamToVlc) and run the following commands, one by one:
+Open a command line inside of the repository folder directory (XtreamToVlc) and run the following commands, one by one:

 ```sh
 npm install